 Turbidity Maximum Turbidity Measured Lowest Monthly % of Measurements Below Turbidity Limits Number of Measurements > 1.0 NTU Turbidity Limits (Combined For All Filters) Turbidity (Combined for all filters) 0.208 NTU 100% 0 Less than or equal to 0.3 NTU in 95% of monthly measurements; No measurement can exceed 1 NTU.
 Turbidity is a measure of the cloudiness of the water.
 We monitor it because it is a good indicator of water quality.
-Monthly turbidity compliance is related to a specific treatment technique (TT).
-Our system filters the water so at least 95% of our samples each month must be below the turbidity limits specified in the regulations.
+Monthly turbidity compliance i samples each month must be l s related to a speci below the turbidity l fic treatment technique ( imits specified in the reg TT).
+Our system filters ulations. the water so at least 95% of our